Top Mistakes Students Make During CBSE 10th, 12th Board Exam Preparation

 Updated on Aug 5, 2025 14:31 IST

-CBSE Board Exam Preparation 2026: The CBSE Board Exams 2026 Class 10, 12 are just a few months away.
-With the pressure to perform well in the board examinations, students focus on how to prepare for the exams.
-However, one must also know that it is equally crucial to understand what not to do in order to stop wasting their time and effort on unimportant tasks.
-Avoiding these mistakes can significantly improve their CBSE preparation and reduce unnecessary stress.
+CBSE Board Exam Preparation 2026: The CBSE Board Exams 2026 Class 10, 12 will begin on February 17, 2026.
+The pressure to perform well in the exams is high, so to reduce it, students should focus on studying smart.
+One must know that it is important to understand what not to do in order to stop wasting their time and effort on unimportant tasks.
+Avoiding these mistakes can greatly improve their CBSE preparation and reduce unnecessary stress.

-Here are the top mistakes students often make during their CBSE board exam preparation.
+Here are some mistakes students often make during their CBSE board exam preparation.
 Also, read the article below to know how to avoid them.

 Table of content